ayoayco/blog/_drafts/2021-08-16-weekly-review-2.md

 ## As in anything, this affects my faith (for the better)

-<span class="first-letter">B</span>eing a man of faith, I also realized how devastating it is to lose sight of God's Word.
+Being a man of faith, I also realized how devastating it is to lose sight of God's Word.
 This makes me want to consume less "fruitless" media.
 I really need to take my discipline seriously, and entertainment must take only a small part of my life.
 The time I spend on entertainment I could now focus on mastering the Scripture, my personal growth, and relationships.

 I also realized it is crucial to be disciplined in observing the time I go to bed and when I rise because this affects my day greatly.
 If I wake late I will only have time for work, and my time for important life things will be set aside.

 ## Now back to solving problems...

-<span class="first-letter">W</span>hen Monday (today) came, I got a bit of the familiar anxiety, but it was manageable.
+When Monday (today) came, I got a bit of the familiar anxiety, but it was manageable.

 These Monday anxiety attacks need to be addressed, but in the meantime, I need to get back on my feet.